helidon-io/helidon/docs/modules/webclient.md

   configuration](#setting-protocol-configuration) on how to customize `HTTP/2`.
   In such a case, `prior-knowledge` will be used and fail if it is unable to switch to `HTTP/2`.
+- When the common `alt-svc` configuration is present, enabled, and allows the exact `h2` protocol ID, an `https` origin can advertise a same-host TLS HTTP/2 alternative.
+A later generic WebClient request can use that alternative while retaining the original request authority.
+WebClient adds `Alt-Used` only to the request sent to the alternative.
+See [Alt-Svc Discovery](#alt-svc-discovery) for current limitations and TLS, proxy, and lifecycle behavior.

 ### Adding Media Support